gureckis/slidev-theme-neversink/docs/layouts.md

 - [`layout: end`](https://sli.dev/builtin/layouts#end)
 - [`layout: fact`](https://sli.dev/builtin/layouts#fact)

 All act in the same ways as the default Slidev theme currently.
+One limitation is that these layouts cannot be customized by the Neversink [color schemes](/colors).
+In future will make themed versions of these.

 ## Don't know what it is called?
 Pick your layout